 Find out if your eligible to enter the federal Express Entry pool.

-Letters of Interest issued to Express Entry candidates who:
+Letters of Interest were issued to 204 Express Entry candidates who:

-- have proof that they have completed two or more years at a university, college, trade or technical school, or other institute;
+- hold a bachelor’s degree OR have completed a program of three or more years at a university, college, trade or technical school, or other institute.

 Minimum Eligibility Requirements